war/asset-loading/README.md

 		}

 ```
-The same method is applied to clean up rotation and scale arrays from extra data which will not be used.
+The same method is applied to clean up rotation and scale arrays from extra data, which will not be used.
 Static transform data (translation/rotation/scale) for each bone is retrieved for each bone in the same way mentioned in [ModelLoader::getTranslation](ModelLoader.md#ModelLoader%3A%3AgetTranslation), [ModelLoader::getRotation](ModelLoader.md#ModelLoader%3A%3AgetRotation), [ModelLoader::getScale](ModelLoader.md#ModelLoader%3A%3AgetScale).
 Since the animation system requires all arrays to be non-empty, all empty arrays (size 0) or arrays with size 1 are filled with static values to ensure animation validity.
 Taking translation as an example:
 ```cpp